The last Dance : Robust backdoor attack via diffusion models and bayesian approach: Introduction

-\scalebox{2}{D}iffusion models \cite{sohl2015deep} have attracted particular attention recently in different fields or tasks, such as density estimation \cite{croitoru2023diffusion}, text \cite{li2022diffusion}, audio \cite{kong2020diffwave}, image synthesis \cite{ho2020denoising,song2020denoising,dhariwal2021diffusion}, text-to-image \cite{rombach2022high,ramesh2022hierarchical,zhai2023text}, text-to-audio conversion \cite{liu2023audioldm}, video \cite{ho2022imagen,mei2023vidm}, audio generation \cite{kong2020diffwave} and financial data generation \cite{sattarov2023findiff}.
-Various downstream services begin to incorporate well-trained large diffusion models, like Stable Diffusion \cite{rombach2022high}.
-In general, diffusion models (which are generative deep learning models that are trained on the principle of forward and backward diffusion processes via the progressive addition of noise and denoising.) consider sample generation as a diffusion process modeled by stochastic differential equations (SDEs) \cite{song2020score}.
+In general, diffusion models (which are generative deep learning models that are trained on the principle of forward and backward diffusion processes via the progressive addition of noise and denoising) consider sample generation as a diffusion process modeled by stochastic differential equations (SDEs) \cite{song2020score}.
 However, diffusion models are known to suffer from a lack of convergence speed due to the need to generate samples from an approximation of the data via Markov chain Monte Carlo (MCMC) methods, thus requiring thousands of steps to converge to a sampling process.
-In the literature, various attempts have been made to solve this problem, such as DDIM \cite{song2020denoising}, DDPM \cite{ho2020denoising}, SMLD \cite{song2019generative}, and Analytic-DPM \cite{bao2022analytic}, but these methods have not been effective.
-However, these methods are often based on beliefs that are not entirely well-founded, such as the use of the generation process via reverse Brownian motion.
-This study is the first to assess the robustness of diffusion models to backdoor attacks on transformer-based deep pre-trained models (TB-DPTMs) \cite{zhang2021transformer,han2023survey,chen2021pre} (transferred models).
+In the literature, various attempts have been made to solve this problem, such as the DDIM approach \cite{song2020denoising}, DDPM \cite{ho2020denoising}, SMLD \cite{song2019generative}, and Analytic-DPM \cite{bao2022analytic}, but these methods have not been effective.
+Because, these methods are often based on beliefs that are not entirely well-founded, such as the use of the generation process via reverse Brownian motion.
+This study is the first to assess the robustness of diffusion models to backdoor attacks on transformer-based deep pre-trained models (TB-DPTMs) \cite{zhang2021transformer},\cite{chen2021pre},\cite{han2023survey}, (transferred models).
 We survey the weaknesses and perils of diffusion models built on TB-DPTMs to study their vulnerability and danger to backdoor attacks \cite{chen2017targeted}.
 We introduce BacKBayDiffMod (Backdoor-based Bayesian Diffusion Model), a new attack approach that poisons the training process of a Bayesian diffusion model by constructing a backdoor Bayesian diffusion process at the test stage.
 At the inference step, the corrupted Bayesian diffusion model will behave normally for normal data inputs, while fraudulently producing a targeted output created by the malicious actor when it receives the trigger signal placed in the training data.
-Recently, diffusion models have been extended to automatic speech recognition (ASR) tasks, as studied in \cite{malik2023preliminary,he2023voiceextender,movellan1999diffusion}.
-Backdoor attacks can also extend to other attack surfaces, such as speech control systems (such as Amazon's Alexa, Apple's Siri, Google Assistant, and Microsoft's Cortana, which rely heavily on authentication or biometric identification) and home robotics scenarios \cite{nair2023environment}, \cite{chu2009environmental} such as the optimization of autonomous cars or autonomous robots capable of assisting humans in various tasks, which rely heavily on environmental sound datasets to train DNN models to make them operational and efficient for tasks such as classification.
+Recently, diffusion models have been extended to automatic speech recognition tasks, as studied in \cite{malik2023preliminary},\cite{movellan1999diffusion},\cite{he2023voiceextender}.
+Backdoor attacks can also extend to other attack surfaces, such as speech control systems (such as Amazon's Alexa, Apple's Siri, Google Assistant, and Microsoft's Cortana, which rely on authentication or biometric identification) and home robotics scenarios \cite{nair2023environment}, \cite{chu2009environmental} such as the optimization of autonomous cars or autonomous robots capable of assisting humans in various tasks, which rely heavily on environmental sound datasets to train DNN models to make them operational and efficient for tasks such as classification.
 What's more, if a backdoor attack were to be launched on these infrastructures, the repercussions and damage caused would be very serious and enormous (this could lead, for example, to misinterpretation of sounds, posing a risk to road safety, or trigger false alarms, leading to dangerous reactions or even unnecessary allocation of resources in the case of domestic robots), both in terms of property and personal safety.